-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 Mince is a fantastically versatile meat.
 It is cheap compared to other meat cuts and meal planning with mince is super easy.
 You can buy it in a variety of meats, and you can get lots of delicious vegetarian and vegan alternatives now.
-Any of the below featured easy beef mince recipes can be made with Quorn, or suitable meat equivalent.
+Add something simple, like this kale tomato pasta sauce recipe and you have a variety of dishes already.

-Also, by switching to 5% fat mince where possible we’ve been able to reduce our calorie intake from our favourite meals!
+Also, by switching to lower fat mince, such as 5% beef mince, where possible we’ve been able to reduce our calorie intake from our favourite meals!
 Adding vegetables too means we’ve increased the health benefits from our favourite meals, and we are saving some money too.

 Easy beef mince recipes